unChaz/sci-fi-5e/docs/classes/morph.md

 | 20th  | +6                | Archmorph                                         | 4              | 4   | 3   | 3   | 3   | 3   | 2   | 2   | 1   | 1   |

 </div>
-##  Ritual Casting

-You can cast a morph tek skill as a ritual if that tek skill has the ritual tag and you have the tek skill prepared.

-###  Tekcasting Focus

-You can use a tekcaster as a focus for your morph tek skills.

 ##  Wild Shape